Iran raises oil exports to West, almost on par with Asia

 OPEC member Iran was allowed a small production increase under a December deal to limit output.

-Iran's overall May oil production totaled 3.9 million bpd, the source said.
+Iran's overall May oil production totalled 3.9 million bpd, the source said.

 Iran is currently producing about 200,000 bpd of West Karoun grade, which the nation blends with other Iranian heavy grades for export, he said.